 By Heather Mills, Agriculture Program Manager

-The success of the virtual fence program has continued into the 2024 grazing season.
+The success of the virtual fence program continued throughout the 2024 grazing season.
 Virtual fencing, a relatively new technology, allows ranchers to control livestock distribution in rangeland landscapes without physical fences.
 Livestock wear collars that communicate with GPS and reception towers to form a virtual fence set by the rancher or land manager.
 When the livestock

 reach the limit of the virtual fence, they hear a series of beeps from the collar.
 If livestock continue their direction of travel beyond the boundaries of the virtual fence, they receive a benign shock.
 Cattle have demonstrated the ability to learn the virtual fencing cues, eventually responding to the audio cue alone.